-They build arboreal carton type nests made from pieces of plant debris, held together with silk spun from their larvae.
+They build arboreal carton-type nests constructed from pieces of plant debris, held together with silk spun from their larvae.
 The nest is usually located low down attached to the stems of plants/shrubs in thick vegetation.
-In captivity they will also build their nests attached to stones and pieces of bark.
-To observe them constructing their natural nest you will need to supply them with substrate debris in the form of dried grass, wood shavings, moss etc.
+In captivity, they will also build their nests attached to stones and pieces of bark.
+To observe them constructing a natural nest you will need to supply them with substrate debris in the form of dried grass, wood shavings, moss, etc.

-They look good displayed in natural habitat set ups.
-Ideally their outworld/habitat area should be landscaped with a shallow layer of humus covered with various plant debris, and landscaped with small branches, which they can climb and where they will construct their nest.
+They look impressive displayed in natural habitat setups.
+Ideally, their outworld/habitat area should be landscaped with a shallow layer of humus covered with various plant debris, and designed with a network of interconnecting small branches which they can climb, and where they will construct their nest.

-This is a popular ant well suited to captivity.
-They breed quick, are easy to maintain and take a wide range of food.
-However, they are also good at climbing and escaping their enclosures!
+Summary: This is a popular attractive ant that is well suited to captivity.
+They breed quickly, are easy to maintain, and take a wide range of food.
+A good choice for those just starting to keep exotics.

 However, be careful as they are quite aggressive and think nothing of attacking a finger!
 They are also good at climbing and very apt at escaping from their enclosures.